 7. Marketing and Value Addition

-Marketing Tips:
+Marketing Tips

-Value Addition Opportunities:
+Value Addition Opportunities

 8. Farm Business and Record Keeping

 Like any other agribusiness, spinach farming in Kenya should be run professionally.
+To succeed, farmers need to keep track of important information and make informed decisions.

 Business Tips: